DETAILED ACTION

 d) discharging a product gas 9 comprising ethylene, ethane, acetic acid, water, CO, and CO2 (paragraph [0087]).

-.
-With regard to the order of preheating i), Simanzhenkov teaches a process for oxidative dehydrogenation of ethane (paragraph [0001]).
-Simanzhenkov teaches that steam (water vapor) can be added to an individual reactant component such as ethane, oxygen, or a combination thereof, and then introduced into the ODH reactor (paragraph [0037]).
-Simanzhenkov also teaches that, alternatively, water can be added to the ethane and then the mixture is preheated to form the steam, before entering the reactor with the other components (paragraph [0037]).
-Thus, Simanzhenkov contemplates that mixing all the components as in Yan is equivalent to the claimed steps of mixing water and ethane, preheating, and then passing the mixture to the reactor alongside oxygen.
+With regard to the order of preheating iv), Simanzhenkov teaches a process for oxidative dehydrogenation of ethane (paragraph [0001]).
+Simanzhenkov teaches that water can be added to ethane, oxygen, or a combination thereof, and then the mixture of water and ethane is preheated to form the steam before entering the reactor with the other components (paragraph [0037]).
+Thus, Simanzhenkov contemplates that mixing all the components before heating as in Yan is equivalent to the claimed steps of saturating ethane, preheating, and then passing the saturated heated ethane to the reactor alongside saturated oxygen.

-Therefore, it would have been obvious to one of ordinary skill in the art at the time of the invention to use the preparation steps of Simanzhenkov in the process of Yan, because each of Yan and Simanzhenkov teach ethane oxidative dehydrogenation, Yan teaches mixing all the components together before preheating, and Simanzhenkov teaches that mixing water and ethane, preheating, and then adding oxygen is an equivalent preparation process which will produce the desired result of a mixed feed comprising ethane, steam, and oxygen, as claimed, without undue experimentation and with a reasonable expectation of success.
+Therefore, it would have been obvious to one of ordinary skill in the art at the time of the invention to use the preparation steps of Simanzhenkov in the process of Yan, because each of Yan and Simanzhenkov teach ethane oxidative dehydrogenation, Yan teaches mixing all the components together before preheating, and Simanzhenkov teaches that mixing water and ethane, preheating, and then adding oxygen to the preheated mixture is an equivalent preparation process which will produce the desired result of a mixed feed comprising ethane, steam, and oxygen, as claimed, without undue experimentation and with a reasonable expectation of success.

 With regard to claim 8, Yan teaches adding water vapor 2 (steam) to a conduit 4 conveying the ethane.
 Yan does not explicitly teach that the steam comes from a steam drum.
 However, steam drums are commonly known in the art to be used to hold steam before use in processes where steam is used as a diluent.
 Thus, it would have been obvious to one of ordinary skill in the art at the time of the invention to use a steam drum to hold the steam of Yan before using it in the process.